Elf: Early modern elite culture

-Early modern Europe saw the emergence for the first time of a distinctive elite culture: while the Reformation encouraged new skepticism and opposition to traditional beliefs, subsequent Romanticism encouraged the fetishisation of such beliefs by intellectual elites.
+Early modern Europe saw the emergence of a distinctive elite culture: while the Reformation encouraged new skepticism and opposition to traditional beliefs, subsequent Romanticism encouraged the fetishisation of such beliefs by intellectual elites.
 The effects of this on writing about elves are most apparent in England and Germany, with developments in each country influencing the other.
 In Scandinavia, the Romantic movement was also prominent, and literary writing was the main context for continued use of the word elf, except in fossilised words for illnesses.
 However, oral traditions about beings like elves remained prominent in Scandinavia into the early twentieth century.

 Elves entered early modern elite culture most clearly in the literature of Elizabethan England.
 Here Edmund Spenser's Faerie Queene (1590–) used fairy and elf interchangeably of human-sized beings, but they are complex, imaginary and allegorical figures.
 Spenser also presented his own explanation of the origins of the Elfe and Elfin kynd, claiming that they were created by Prometheus.
 Likewise, William Shakespeare, in a speech in Romeo and Juliet (1592) has an "elf-lock" (tangled hair) being caused by Queen Mab, who is referred to as "the fairies' midwife".
 Meanwhile, A Midsummer Night's Dream promoted the idea that elves were diminutive and ethereal.
 The influence of Shakespeare and Michael Drayton made the use of elf and fairy for very small beings the norm, and had a lasting effect seen in fairy tales about elves, collected in the modern period.